-Soccer (boys and girls) Swim (boys and girls) Foo tball Volleyball Golf Field Hockey eld Hockey Basketball (girls and boys) Wrestling Bowling Track Baseball Softball Tennis
+Soccer (boys and girls) Swim (boys and girls) and girls) Football Volleyball Golf Field Hockey Basketball (g irls and boys) Wrestling Bowling Track Baseball Softball Tennis

 PARTICIPATION IN GRADUATION

 In order to participate in the Commencement Ceremony as a graduating senior, students must have met all graduation requirements prior to the date of Graduation.
 Students not meeting all graduation requirements in June will not be allowed to participate in the Commencement Ceremony.